Multi-tracer power spectra and bispectra: Formalism: Fisher information on

 \subsection{\underline{$\sigma(\fnll)$: effect of linear biases}}

-Next we investigate the effect of the linear bias on the multi-tracer power spectrum and bispectrum.
-We vary the linear bias of tracer $t$, while fixing all parameters that are dependent on tracer $t'$.
+Next we investigate the effect of the linear biases on the multi-tracer power spectrum and bispectrum.
 Due to the symmetrisation of the two correlators under tracer permutations, the outcome of the parametric analysis does not depend on which tracer's parameters we chose to vary.
-Since the bias coefficients of each tracer depend on the HOD model, whose free parameters are calibrated by the value of the linear bias at each redshift, varying $b_1^t$ will affect all the bias coefficients of tracer $t$.
-Hence the approach is two-fold: (1)~varying only $b_1^t$, while fixing all other parameters for both tracers, and (2)~allowing the remaining bias parameters of tracer $t$ to vary as well, through the dependence of the HOD on $b_1^t$.
-The first corresponds to the case where we treat $b^1_\Phi$ as being independent of $b_1^t$.
-The second corresponds to the case where we consider the universality relation, i.e. $b_{\Phi}^t$ is determined by $b_1^t$.
-The forecast multi-tracer constraints on $\fnll$, for the two correlators and at $z=1$, are presented in \cref{fig:sigfnl_b1Imb1J} as a function of the difference between the linear biases of the two tracers, $b_1^t-b_1^{t'}$.
+Note that the higher-order bias coefficients of each tracer depend on the HOD model, whose free parameters are calibrated by the value of the linear bias at each redshift.
+This means that varying $b_1^t$ will, in the HOD framework, affect all the bias coefficients of tracer $t$.
+Here we are interested in isolating the effect of a change in linear bias and we vary only $b^1_t$ for tracer $t$, while fixing all other parameters for tracers $t$ and $t'$.

-The left panel displays local PNG constraints after varying only $b_1^t$ and fixing all other tracer-dependent parameters for both tracers.
-The results indicate that when the difference between the two biases $\gtrsim 2$, there is a significant improvement ($\sim50\%$) for the multi-tracer power spectrum.
+The relative change of the multi-tracer constraints on $\fnll$ over the benchmark case, for the two correlators and at $z=1$, are presented in \cref{fig:sigfnl_b1Imb1J} as a function of the difference between the linear biases, $b_1^t-b_1^{t'}$.
+The results indicate that when the difference between the two biases is $\gtrsim 2$, there is a significant improvement (up to $\sim30\%$) with respect to the benchmark results, $\sigma(\fnll)/\sigma(\fnll)_{\rm bench}=1$, for the multi-tracer power spectrum.
 For the multi-tracer bispectrum, the gain is more modest.
-Beyond that point the improvement saturates for both correlators.
+Beyond that point, the improvement slowly saturates ($|b_1^t-b_1^{t'}|>5$) for both correlators.
 The results show that the constraining power on $\fnll$ is $\propto b_1^t-b_1^{t'}$.
-Note that the case where the linear biases of the tracers are similar, $b_1^t\sim b_1^{t'}$, corresponds to the least tight constraints on $\fnll$, for both correlators.
+Note that the case where the linear biases of the tracers are similar, $|b_1^t- b_1^{t'}|\sim0$, corresponds to the least tight constraints on $\fnll$, for both correlators.
+In this case, the power spectrum constraints degrade significantly ($\sim60\%$) compared to the bispectrum ($\sim 10\%$).

-The behaviour changes once we allow all other bias coefficients of tracer $t $ to vary as well, through the dependence of the HOD free parameters on the $b_1^t$ value.
-The results are shown in the right panel of \cref{fig:sigfnl_b1Imb1J}.
-The case where $b_1^t\sim b_1^{t'}$ no longer corresponds to poor constraints for the mulit-tracer power spectrum, but to the tightest ones.
-On the other hand, for the multi-tracer bispectrum, the strongest constraints correspond to values $b_1^t-b_1^{t'}>3$.
-Beyond this point, the constraints saturate.